Complete JK Armor Guide: Protecting Your Wrangler

 Which do you need?

 If you’re doing anything more than mild trails, get sliders.
 The ability to slide over rocks without damaging your body is worth the extra cost.
-Plus, having frame-mounted jack points is genuinely useful on the trail.
+Plus, having frame-mounted jack points is genuinely useful on the trail — see our hi-lift jack guide for more on that.
+For a full breakdown of every option, read our Rock Sliders vs Rocker Guards comparison.

 Skid Plates